bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Returns true if qualifiedName is now present; otherwise false.

-[Element/hasAttribute](https://developer.mozilla.org/en-US/docs/Web/API/Element/hasAttribute "The Element.hasAttribute() method returns a Boolean value indicating whether the specified element has the specified attribute or not.")
+[Element/hasAttribute](https://developer.mozilla.org/en-US/docs/Web/API/Element/hasAttribute 'The Element.hasAttribute() method returns a Boolean value indicating whether the specified element has the specified attribute or not.')

 In all current engines.